These easy sourdough discard tortillas are one of those humble, from-scratch recipes that quickly become a staple in your kitchen.

 Why You’ll Love This Recipe

-• Soft and flexible: They roll and fold beautifully for tacos, burritos, and wraps without breaking.
+• Soft and flexible: They roll and fold beautifully for tacos, burritos, and wraps without cracking.
+Try them with my cast iron western frittata for a hearty breakfast wrap.

-• Versatile: Use them for tacos, quesadillas, wraps, flatbread pizzas, or even as a snack with butter and honey.
+• Versatile: Use them for tacos, quesadillas, flatbread pizzas, or even as a snack with butter and honey.
+They pair perfectly with garden-fresh meals or cozy comfort food like cast iron shepherd’s pie.

 Ingredients